xames3/smart/docs/source/index.rst

   `NumPy`_ and `PyTorch`_, built to simplify complex concepts for learners and researchers alike.
 These were created as educational tools for scientific computing.

+  Read more about my journey of :doc:`building xsNumPy <projects/xsnumpy>`.

 - **Reinforcement Learning.** An AI-driven Snake game including the environment built in `Pygame`_, featuring a modular agent and optimised reinforcement